Bitbucket access token

 config file

-Since your App Password is confidential, you cannot add it to the config file.
+Since your app password or access token is confidential, you cannot add it to the config file.

 Git metadata

-You can configure the App Password manually by running:
+You can configure the app password or access token manually by running:

 git config [--global] git-town.bitbucket-app-password <token>